k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- B:  Impacts the transactional Stages but don't impact Inner flows which fall within the transaction.

-\- C:  Can do commit (or rollback) either at the end of the loop or on each iteration.
+\- C:  When defined on an iteration, can do commit (or rollback) either on each iteration or at the end of the iteration data set.

 \- D:  Cannot be defined on a split Stage.